-The world is more accessible than ever for the adventurous folk among us, and with New York just 6.5 (max) hours from the UK, it’s possible to go on a weekend break to the Big Apple.
+My latest post is all about my top 5 New York hotels!
+The world is more accessible than ever for the adventurous folk among us.
+New York is just 6.5 (max) hours from the UK, it’s possible to go on a weekend break to the Big Apple.
 So, we did.
-Here’s my top five hotels for a weekend break in NYC
+Here’s my top five hotels for a weekend break in NYC.

 Soho House, Meatpacking District